graphql-nexus/nexus/docs/content/014-guides/021-abstract-types.md

 })
 ```

-Like with `resolveType` and `__typename` Nexus leverages TypeScript to ensure your implementation is correct in the following ways:
+Like with the ResolveType and DMP strategies Nexus leverages TypeScript to ensure your implementation is correct in the following ways:

-1. If an object appears in a union type its `isTypeOf` field will be required, unless:
+1. If an object is a member of a union type then that object's `isTypeOf` field will be required, unless:
    - The union type has defined `resolveType`
    - The model type includes `__typename` property whose type is a string literal matching the GraphQL object name (case sensitive).
    - The fields where the union type is used include `__typename` in the returned model data
+   - The IsTypeOf strategy is disabled globally

 ### Picking Your Strategy (Or Strategies)

+#### Configuration

 Nexus enables you to pick the strategy you want to use.
 By default only the `isTypeOf` strategy is enabled.
-You can pick your strategy in the `makeSchema` configuration.
+You can pick your strategies in the `makeSchema` configuration.

 ```ts
 import { makeSchema } from '@nexus/schema'